Dipolariton formation in quantum dot molecules strongly coupled to optical resonators: RESULTS

 \section{RESULTS}

 By diagonalizing the Hamiltonian in equation (1), the EP modes and their corresponding energies can be obtained ($|1,UP\rangle$, $|1,MP\rangle$ and $|1,LP\rangle$).
 Figure 2 a) shows the uncoupled and EP energies for the first JC rung as functions of the bias field $F$.
 Dashed lines describe uncoupled modes (IX-Red, C-Blue, DX green), and the solid lines blue and light blue represent the polariton and dipolariton, respectively.
 Meanwhile, figure 2 b) shows the fractional components of the basis states (Hopfield coefficients), for each of the EP modes.
 The following realistic parameters were used in our calculations : $\omega_C=1320.7$ meV, $\Delta_{ix,dx}=80$ mev, $\Delta_{c,dx}=10.7$ meV, $d=15$ nm, $J=0.828$ meV, $g=2\pi 16$ GHz and $\Omega=J$.
 Under such conditions, the tunneling resonance is found at $-5.75$ kV/cm.
+This is a remarkably moderate field, very accessible in experiments, in contrast to the high fields necessary for dipolariton manipulation achieved by magnetic means (larger than 5 Tesla), as found by J. S. Rojas-Arias et al. in reference \cite{rojas-unal}.

 From the obtained coefficients shown in figure 2 b), two associated quantities can be computed to better elucidate the enriched polariton landscape produced by the presence of the second dot.
 Denoting the EP modes by $\mid 1,LP \rangle , \mid 1,MP \rangle $ and $ \mid 1,UP \rangle $; and considering the superposition